bluebell2505/The-Ultimate-JAVA-CORE-Cheatsheet/README.md

 This cheat sheet covers the core concepts of Java programming, including:

 Variables and Data Types: Learn how to declare variables and work with different data types such as integers, floating-point numbers, booleans, characters, and strings.
+Operators:

-*Operators:* Understand the various types of operators in Java, including arithmetic, relational, logical, and assignment operators.
+            Understand the various types of operators in Java, including arithmetic, relational, logical, and assignment operators.
+Control Statements:

-Control Statements: Explore control flow constructs such as if-else statements, switch statements, loops, and more.
+                    Explore control flow constructs such as if-else statements, switch statements, loops, and more.
+Arrays:

-Arrays: Discover how to declare and manipulate arrays, one of the fundamental data structures in Java.
+        Discover how to declare and manipulate arrays, one of the fundamental data structures in Java.
+Methods:

-Methods: Learn how to define and call methods, pass arguments, and return values.
+          Learn how to define and call methods, pass arguments, and return values.

-Classes and Objects: Understand the principles of object-oriented programming in Java, including classes, objects, constructors, and instance variables.
+Classes and Objects:
+                      Understand the principles of object-oriented programming in Java, including classes, objects, constructors, and instance variables.

-Inheritance and Polymorphism: Explore inheritance, method overriding, and polymorphism, essential concepts for building robust and scalable Java applications.
+Inheritance and Polymorphism:
+                              Explore inheritance, method overriding, and polymorphism, essential concepts for building robust and scalable Java applications.
+Exception Handling:

-Exception Handling: Learn how to handle exceptions and errors gracefully to ensure the robustness of your code.
+                    Learn how to handle exceptions and errors gracefully to ensure the robustness of your code.
+Input/Output:

-Input/Output: Understand how to perform input and output operations in Java using streams, readers, writers, and the Java I/O API.
+              Understand how to perform input and output operations in Java using streams, readers, writers, and the Java I/O API.
+Collections Framework:

-Collections Framework: Explore the Java Collections Framework, including lists, sets, maps, and iterators, for managing groups of objects efficiently.
+                        Explore the Java Collections Framework, including lists, sets, maps, and iterators, for managing groups of objects efficiently.
+Generics:

-Generics: Discover how to use generics to create type-safe collections and methods that can work with any data type.
+          Discover how to use generics to create type-safe collections and methods that can work with any data type.
+Concurrency:

-Concurrency: Learn the basics of concurrent programming in Java, including threads, synchronization, and thread safety.
+              Learn the basics of concurrent programming in Java, including threads, synchronization, and thread safety.

 This cheat sheet is designed to be concise yet comprehensive, providing you with the essential information you need to write clean, efficient, and maintainable Java code.

-## CONTENT:
+## Table Of Contents:

+1.Variables and Data Types
+2. Operators
+3. Control Statements
+4. Arrays
+5. Methods
+6. Classes and Objects
+7. Inheritance
+8. Polymorphism
+9. Exception Handling
+10. Input/Output
+11. Collections Framework
+12. Generics
+13. Concurrency